denten-books/plain-text/30-format.md

 "free in its infinitude and independent" from all attempts to fix it categorically.
-By way of comparison, we may think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed ways of expression.
+By way of comparison, we may think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to our fixed ways of expression.
 No matter what we call cats, the feline species will continue to change.
 New and radically different cats may come into existence---ones no longer covered by the "external mark" of being "feline," that is by our taxonomical categories.
 Yet